 Valentine suggests the "visitors from space" idea, but does not discount visitors from the depths of the ocean either.
 He hopes that they are either distantly related to the human race or at least advanced enough to be friendly and altruistic rather than aggressive.
+He is quoted in Berlitz's book as saying that the magnetic peculiarities of the Triangle area may provide an answer to the disappearance and that the presence of UFOs could activate electro-magnetic aberrations.

-Berlitz also quoted John Spencer, a student of UFO phenomena and U.S. Air Force veteran, as saying "since the disappearance of vessels or commercial airliners going in for a landing cannot happen according to earthly standards and yet are happening, I am forced to conclude that they are being taken away from our plant".
-Spencer's theory is that the disappearance can be attributed to space kidnappers, possibly interested in monitoring the development of our civilization, or wishing to preserve human specimens before a world nuclear war.
+Berlitz also quotes John Spencer, a student of UFO phenomena and US Air Force veteran, as saying "since the disappearance of ... vessels ... or commercial airliners going in for a landing cannot happen according to earthly standards and yet are happening, I am forced to conclude that they are being taken away from our planet".
+Spencer's theory is that the disappearance can be attributed to space kidnappers, possibly interested in monitoring the development of our civilisation, or wishing to preserve human specimens before a world nuclear war.

 Berlitz's own preferred theory is that a vast solar crystal exists at the bottom of the sea, and once was the main power supply for the lost city of Atlantis.
-The crystal is activated when planes and ships pass over, sending their instruments haywire and pulling them into their doom.
+The crystal is activated when planes and ships pass over, sending their instruments haywire and pulling them in to their doom.

-The book, despite its newspaper serialization and the fact that it popularized the Triangle legend, was heavily criticized in press reviews, largely for stressing supernatural explanations at the expense of some of the more rational arguments, which are given only lip service in its pages.
+The book, despite its newspaper serialisation and the fact that it popularised the Triangle legend, was heavily criticised in press reviews, largely for stressing supernatural explanations at the expense of some of the more rational arguments which are given only lip service in its pages.

-Berlitz also wrote a second Bermuda Triangle book, Without a Trace, which goes into greater details but in fact covers much the same ground as the first.
+Berlitz also wrote a second Bermuda Triangle book.
+Without a Trace, which goes into greater details but in fact covers much the same ground as the first.

-Perhaps unsurprisingly, the U.S. Coast Guard in Miami is not too impressed with talk of space kidnapping and undersea civilizations, preferring to point to the extraordinary weather conditions which can blow up with-out warning.
+Perhaps unsurprisingly, the US Coast Guard in Miami is not too impressed with talk of space kidnapping and undersea civilisations, preferring to point to the extraordinary weather conditions which can blow up without warning.
 The Coast Guard attributes the losses to environmental factors and human error, including inexperience and disorientation caused by the true north reading on magnetic compasses.

 The science fiction explanations put forward in Berlitz's book were "debunked" at length by Lawrence Kusche in his book The Bermuda Triangle Mystery - Solved, which appeared a year later.
-Kusche's work was received much more favorably, although it is an indication of the relative popularity of other worldly versus dull explanations that Kusche is now out of print whereas Berlitz's original Bermuda Triangle is still available.
+Kusche's work was received much more favourably, although it is a indication of the relative popularity of other worldly versus prosaic explanations that Kusche is now out of print whereas Berlitz's original Bermuda Triangle is still available.

-Kusche, like the Coast Guard, feels the disappearances are generally due to abnormal weather conditions and the inability of inexperienced pilots to cope.
+In general, Kusche says, like the Coast Guard, that the disappearances are due to abnormal weather conditions blowing up unexpectedly, and inexperienced pilots not being able to cope.
 The lack of any wreckage he attributes to the prevailing currents, particularly the Gulf Stream which will carry remains far out to sea.

-Kusche gives detailed counter-explanations for many of the incidents described by Berlitz, dealing at length with the case of the five U.S. Navy pilots, the disappearance of which largely began the tradition of the Bermuda Triangle.
+Kusche gives detailed counter-explanations for many of the incidents described by Berlitz, dealing at length with the case of the five US Navy pilots, the disappearance of which largely began the tradition of the Bermuda Triangle.

-Kusche refers to the U.S. Navy's 500-page report on the disappearance, and says that many of the final radio messages quoted by Berlitz (particularly a last one from the flight leader apparently saying "Don't come after me-they look like they're from outer space") were an invention.
+Kusche refers to the US Navy's 500-page report on the disappearance, and says that the many of the final radio messages quoted by Berlitz (particularly a last one from the flight leader apparently saying "Don't come after me - they look like they're from outer space") were an invention.